 We're pleased to present to you this year's Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our primary water source is a well field composed of eight vertical wells approximately 65 feet deep located near the Ohio River in Coraopolis.
 Although our wells tap the non-artesian aquifer found in the alluvial deposits of the Ohio River, the wells were determined not to be under the direct influence of the river.
 We also purchase water from the Moon Township Municipal Authority (MTMA) to supply the higher elevations of the borough including Euclid Avenue and the top of Montour Street (Grace Street), please refer to the MTMA report for more information.
-From time to time, we also purchase water from MTMA for the entire CWSA system.
-In 2022 that was primarily done around the Thanksgiving and Christmas periods.
+In 2023 we purchased approximately 20% of the water for the entire CWSA system from MTMA.